drosin/posebuddy/README.md

 - Activate your conda environment with `conda activate posebuddy`.
 - Install the dependencies with `pip install -f requirements.txt`.

-### Run the code
+### Run capture, train, and predict individually
-- Run `python grab_images.py` to generate training data.
+- Run `python -m src.grab_images` to generate training data.
 While in good or bad posture, move a bit around.
-- Run `python training.py` to train the classifier on your newly created training data.
+- Run `python -m src.training` to train the classifier on your newly created training data.
-- Run `python predict_image_stream.py` to see predictions.
+- Run `python -m src.predict_image_stream` to see fetch pictures from your webcam to evaluate your pose continuously.

+### Run the app after the above steps for training have been done
+- Run `python -m src.app`